-Once (1) electronic copy of the Manufacturer's Suggested Retail Price Assessment (MSRP) is due.
-A copy of all supporting documentation should be brought to the competition.
-The MSRP judges will ask to see supporting documentation for the MSRP during the competition in a 20-minute presentation and explanation of the MSRP.
-The reports must be uploaded to http://saecleansnowmobile.com/.
+- MSRP Assessments need to be uploaded to http://saecleansnowmobile.com/. - A copy of all supporting documentation should be brought to the competition.
+The MSRP judges will ask to see supporting documentation for the MSRP during the competition in a 20minute presentation and explanation of the MSRP.